These eggnog cinnamon rolls are soft, fluffy, and delicious! These are perfect for Christmas breakfast!

-Drizzle the browned butter frosting all over the warm (not hot!) eggnog cinnamon rolls.
+Drizzle the browned butter frosting all over the warm (not hot!) rolls.

-You guys know me: I highly recommend serving these eggnog cinnamon rolls with cold butter.
+You guys know me: I highly recommend serving these with cold grass-fed butter.

 - It’s important to get the texture of the dough right.
 You want it to be very soft, but not so sticky that it doesn’t form a dough.
 Try to match the texture in the picture: it clears the sides of the mixer bowl, but not the bottom.
 Start with the smaller amount of flour and add more as needed.